dani-lbnl/SC20_pyHPC/nersc/README.md

 - itkwidgets for parallel visualization
 - The Super Computing pyHPC Python packages for 3D image analysis

+## Create conda env

+*instructions to be here, including use of requirements*

 ## Setting up itkwidgets in JupyterLab on NERSC